 |Maximum Marks for English

 |-1.33 marks in both sections

 After clearing the written exam of NDA, candidates must appear for the SSB Interview rounds.
 The pattern of NDA interviews is as mentioned below:

 Those who will be able to clear the NDA written exam then

 Here we have featured the 6 subjects in NDA Exam that will come under NDA general awareness, so students need to draw their attention to the section below.

-To get the main syllabus of NDA, Students need to follow the featured table below where we have listed a number of questions and marks-wise NDA syllabus so students need to turn their entire attention from here.
+To get the main syllabus of NDA, Students need to follow the featured table below where we have listed many questions and marks-wise NDA syllabus so students need to turn their entire attention from here.

 Lt: Level 10 (Rs.56, 100- Rs.
 1, 77,500) Captain: Level 10 B (61,300-1, 93,900) Major: Level 11 (69,400-2, 07,200) for Lieutenant to Major Rank

-Yes, if you prepare with proper strategy, then NDA written Exam will be very easy to clear, and it would be like having a cup of tea for students.
-But instant of this, if students do not follow accurate strategies, then it will really become a tough task for them.
+Yes, if you prepare with proper strategy, then the NDA written Exam will be very easy to clear, and it would be like having a cup of tea for students.
+But instead of this, if students do not follow accurate strategies, then it will become a tough task for them.